 Xi’an was China’s Silk Capital

-Assuming you’ve fallin in love with the Silk road, most itineraries start from the East, in the trade center of Xi’an, a fascinating city best known for the Tomb of Emperor Qin Shihuangdi (221-206 B.C.) and the 8,000 unique terracott warriors buried with him.
+Have you fallen in love with the Silk Road?
+Most itineraries start from the East, in the trade center of Xi’an.
+This fascinating city is best known for the Tomb of Emperor Qin Shihuangdi (221-206 B.C.)
+More than 8,000 unique terracotta warriors are buried with him.

 During the time of the Han Emperor Wudi, emissaries were sent from the capital (known then as Chang’an) to explore India and begin trading.
 Chang’an/Xi’an was the source of prized silk – thus the “Silk Road” — and the arrival of crops like alfalfa, pomegranates, grapes and even horses from India and Europe was immediately transformative.
 In fact, China’s wine industry, seemingly recent to us, dates to this era.